 Friday and Saturday mornings we kick off the general session workshops with a keynote address in the ballroom.

-The keynote session begins at 9:00 AM with several special activities including worship, important announcements, one or two special presentations including a legislative update from AFHE’s legislative liaison one morning, and the keynote address.
+The keynote session begins at 9:00 AM in the ballroom with several special activities including important announcements, one or two special presentations including a legislative update from AFHE’s legislative liaison one morning, and the keynote address.

 We have an excellent general session speaker line-up with workshops covering a variety of topics from encouraging talks sharing the vision for home education to nuts and bolts “how-to” homeschool sessions filled with practical ideas and inspiration.
 There really is something for everyone, whether you are brand new to homeschooling or have been homeschooling for many years.